dnstapir/pop/INSTALL.md

 The primary requisite is a client certificate and key for the TAPIR-POP server issued by the TAPIR-CORE CA. To obtain these, run the script
 `generate-csr.sh` and follow the instructions.
 The script is only a few lines long and is easy to follow.
 It takes one parameter, which is a TAPIR "instance id".
 This is needed to ensure that the CSR is unique.

 The result is a file named `tapir-instance-id.csr` and a file named `tapir-instance-id.key`.
 The CSR file is sent manually to the TAPIR-CORE for signing and in return the TAPIR-CORE will return a signed certificate in a file named `tapir-instance-id.crt`.

-The next step is to configure TAPIR-POP with the location of the TAPIR-CORE server, the CA certificate, and the signed certificate.
-This is done with the `tapir-pop.toml` configuration file.
+We recommend that both the `.crt` and `.key` files are stored in the `/etc/dnstapir/certs` directory, and that this directory has restricted access.

+Once the certificate and key are in place, the exact location of these files must be specified in the `/etc/dnstapir/tapir-pop.yaml` configuration file under the keys `tapir.mqtt.clientcert` and `tapir.mqtt.clientkey`.

+*** TODO: add stuff on creation of the signingkey

 ## Running TAPIR-POP